-Almost four complete years of monitoring results for the nitrogen dioxide diffusion tubes have been obtained and they are shown on the graph on the next page for 2003 to 2006.
-Historical data is therefore very limited.
-Extreme care should be exercised in drawing any conclusions regarding trends in the level of NO2 as changes in concentrations can occur from year to year due to weather conditions.
+Almost five complete years of monitoring results for the nitrogen dioxide diffusion tubes at the above location have been obtained and they are shown on the graph on the next page for 2003 to 2007.
+Historical data is very limited.
+Extreme care should be exercised in drawing any conclusions regarding trends in the level of NO_2 as changes in concentrations can occur from year to year due to weather conditions.
+The results for 2007 should also be treated with extreme caution as the mean results are not for a full 12 month data set.

 It is normal practice to only consider a trend as being significant when five years worth of data are available.
 Inference should therefore not be drawn from the graph in figure 1 and it is for illustrative purposes only.